 Netherlands Euro 2024 Fixtures: Dates, Venues and Game Analysis

-The Netherlands come into Euro 2024 hoping to end a 36-year trophy drought but will have to overcome Poland in their opening Group D game.
+The Netherlands come into Euro 2024 hoping to end a 36-year trophy drought and do now look set to qualify from Group D after two games.
 What are their fixtures and potential route to the final?

-Group D presents opportunities for the Dutch, who understandably see France running out as group winners.
-On a good day, Poland and Austria can give the most formidable sides a run for their money, but Oranje should have enough resources to progress into the knockout phase.
-Head coach Ronald Koeman will target first place but is under no illusion when seeing who Didier Deschamps is bringing to Germany, so making sure they’re among the first two spots is paramount.
-Will the Netherlands leave Group D, or will Oranje be a disappointment?
+Group D always looked set to be one of the most interesting groups of the tournament and it’s certainly playing out that way so far.
+For the Netherlands, it has yielded four points so far after they came from behind to beat Poland 1-2 thanks to goals from Cody Gakpo and Wout Weghorst and then earned a goalless draw against joint-favourites France in Leipzig.
+That leaves them in joint-first going into their final game against a strong Austria outfit at the Olympiastadion.

 Group D – Matchweek One